1156 Chapel Street, POB 208339

 5. Examples of work in digital format.
 No more than 20 images submitted on a cd in Mac OS format.
 We look for a cohesive body of work, but we also understand and expect that a young artist should be searching, pushing and trying things.
 So send 20 images that you feel good about.
-Do not include things from different media just to prove that you have tried things, but only send images from different mediums if you are actually engaged in them and are interested in doing such as painting, drawing, printmaking, sculpture, mixed media, digital photography, video etc. Digital files must be sent on a single CD.
+Do not submit works in different media just to prove that you have tried things, but only send images from different mediums if you are actually engaged in them and are interested in doing such as painting, drawing, printmaking, sculpture, mixed media, digital photography, video etc. Digital files must be sent on a single CD.
 The CD must be Macintosh-readable.
 A duplicate CD must also be sent.
-CDs must be sent in paper sleeves only and both CDS inserted in a clasp envelope (size: 6-7 " x 9-10"), with the applicant’s name on the CDs, the sleeves, and on the envelope.
+Each CD must be sent in a separate paper sleeve and both CDS should then be inserted into a single clasp envelope (size: 6-7 " x 9-10"), with the applicant’s name on the CDs, the sleeves, and on the envelope.
 The work on the disk must be in a folder named with this convention: LastnameFirstnameStills, e.g. DoeJaneStills.
 Do not submit more than 20 still images.
 Still images can be no larger than 5 megabytes each, and must be RGB color in JPEG format.
 Name and number all files LastnameFirstname00.jpg, e.g. DoeJane13.jpg.
 Do not use any presentation format, e.g. Power-Point or PDF File format for videos and moving images

 If you wish to include a video, all videos must be formatted in QuickTime.
 Video files should be no longer than two minutes in length.
 Please note that videos are considered as part of your selection of twenty files, not as additional material.
 Do not include titles or credits within the video files.
 Group any video at the end of the group of still images.
 Videos and moving images must be named following this convention: LastnameFirstinitialVideoTwodigits(Date).mov [e.g., StorrRVideo15(2008).mov.

-6. A hard-copy thumbnail inventory listing your name, and in numerical order the dimensions, dates and medium of each work.
+6. A hard-copy thumbnail inventory printed on 8.5×11 copy paper listing your name, and in numerical order the dimensions, dates and medium of each work.
 Download an example here.

 7. A non-refundable application fee of $20.00, payable to Yale University in the form of a money order only (personal checks will not be accepted).

-Include stamped, self-addressed postcard if acknowledgement of the receipt of application and supporting documents is desired.
+Include a stamped, self-addressed postcard if acknowledgement of the receipt of the application package is desired.
 CDs will be considered disposable unless return postage is provided.

 All the above materials should be packaged together and sent to arrive by the deadline.
 Material received after the deadline will not be reviewed by the admissions committee.